orchetect/swift-plist/README.md

 2. **Root-level dictionary access only**, making traversal of nested dictionaries very cumbersome
 3. **Deals in NS value types** which is not very Swifty and requires extra boilerplate at every interaction

-swift-plist solves these issues by:
+SwiftPList solves these issues by:

 1. Acting as a **safe and convenient** wrapper for `PropertyListSerialization`
 2. Providing **clean functional syntax** for